sidonovan/plaidBankingApi-demo/README.md

 - Launch the Plaid Link flow for sandbox institutions.
 - Retrieve linked account metadata and transaction data.
 - Log structured JSON responses for analysis and debugging.
-- Full TypeScript across the codebase.
+- Full TypeScript support across the codebase.

 ## 🧩 In Progress